dinhtrungndt/Mobile_store/README.md

-# This is a mobile store application, the website is divided into 2 roles
+# This is a mobile store application, the website is divided into 2 roles: https://by.tn/mobile-store

 # Brief summary of the website: